ThePyProgrammer/book-site/content/docs/feynman/Try It Yourself!.md

 $$
 p \to n + e^+ + v
 $$
-The $v$ here represents the neutrino
+$v$ represents the neutrino ejected.

 Try to draw the Feynman Diagram for this interaction!